Joint Spatio-Textual Reasoning for Answering Tourism Questions: Spatio-Textual Reasoning Network

 Let the score generated by the textual-reasoner be $S_T$ and let the score generated by the spatial-reasoner be $S_L$.
 Let the rescaling weights for $S_T$ and $S_L$ be $w_T$ and $w_L$ respectively.
 Then, the overall score $S$ is given by:

-where $\sigma$ is the Sigmoid function and $\alpha$,$\beta$ are combination weights generated by a series of feedforward operations on the self-attended representation \cite{intra-attention} of the question using a Question Encoder with the same architecture as in \locnet.
-Note that the first term of scoring equation uses $S_L$ as a {\em selector} -- for questions where there are no locations mentioned, the spatial score of a question with no location-mentions will be $0$ (due to the equation for ${\mathbf d'}$).
+where $\sigma$ is the Sigmoid function and $\alpha$,$\beta$ are combination weights.
+The weights are computed by returning a two dimensional output (corresponding to each weight), after a series of feed-forward operations on the self-attended representation \cite{intra-attention}, of the question using the outputs of a Question Encoder with the same architecture as in \locnet (see appendix for hyperparameters).
+Note that the first term of scoring equation uses $S_L$ as a {\em selector} -- for questions where there are no locations mentioned, the spatial score of a question with no location-mentions will be $0$ (due to the equation for ${\mathbf w}$).
 This lets the model rely only on textual scores for these cases.

 {\bf Training: } We train the joint model using max-margin loss, teaching the network to score correct-answer entities higher than negative samples.